ferops-tech/devops-demo-projects/docs/deployment_guide.md

 ### Prerequisites

-- AWS credentials configured for an existing account (`aws configure`).
+- An [IAM user credentials for the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-authentication-user.html), for an existing AWS account.

 ### a.
 SSH Key Pair Setup